oracle-devrel/devo.tutorials/multi-cluster-verrazzano-oke/1-deploying-verrazzano-on-oke.md

 color: purple
 mrm: WWMK211123P00031
 author: ali-mukadam
-redirect_from: "/collections/tutorials/deploying-the-argo-project-on-oke/"
 ---
 {% imgx alignright assets/verrazzano-logo.png 400 400 "Verrazzano Logo" %}

 Oracle recently released [Verrazzano](https://verrazzano.io/), an "end-to-end container platform to deploy cloud native and traditional applications in multi-cloud and hybrid environments."
 If that’s a lot to take in, it’s because Verrazzano, (v8o for short) packs a lot.
-In this post, we will explore deploying Verrazzano on [OKE (Oracle Container Engine)](https://docs.oracle.com/en-us/iaas/Content/ContEng/home.htm#top).
+In this post, we will explore deploying Verrazzano on [Oracle Container Engine](https://docs.oracle.com/en-us/iaas/Content/ContEng/home.htm#top) (OKE).

 The single cluster deployment model is easy: